carlosbernal2222/inventory_management/README.md

 - **Product Management:** Add, update, and remove products in the inventory with ease.
 - **Stock Tracking:** Keep an eye on stock levels to avoid overstocking or stockouts.
-- **Inventory Analysis:** Generate reports for inventory levels, sales, and order history to make informed decisions.
-- **Data Centralization:** Store all your inventory information in a centralized database for easy access and management.

 ## Getting Started